Shunkashuu/pygame-comet/README.md

 ## Status

 Work in progress.
-You can move the character.
+You can move the character, defeat monsters and restart the game.